 Introduction

-If I look too long at the high ceiling (surrounding and above the tower, in the photograph), then I start to get dizzy.
+If I look too long at the high ceiling (surrounding and above the tower in the photograph), I start to get dizzy.
 I'll stop looking and continue to write now.

-The media were a buzz, on 1/19/2023.
-They still buzz.
-Aside from the buzzing on southern border insecurity, President Biden's classified documents, former President Trump's classified documents, ad nauseam, this buzz is about the USSA debt ceiling.
-One of several sources is: “House conservative leader rips media for ‘irrational’ debt ceiling coverage, vows ‘serious fiscal reform,’ on Fox News, by Peter Kasperowicz, 1/19/2023.
-The article states, in part:
+The media were a buzz on 1/19/2023.
+They are still buzzing.
+Aside from the buzzing about the insecure southern border, President Biden's classified documents, former President Trump's classified documents, and ad nauseam, this spin is about the Ununited Socialist States of America (USSA) debt ceiling.
+One of several sources is “House conservative leader rips media for ‘irrational’ debt ceiling coverage, vows ‘serious fiscal reform.’”
+Fox News, by Peter Kasperowicz, 1/19/2023.
+The article states in part:

 The U.S. hit the debt ceiling on Thursday, which means the government cannot borrow anything above the $31.381 trillion it has borrowed so far.
 House Republicans have said they would require deep spending cuts as a condition for raising the ceiling, but the Biden administration has said it will not negotiate.

-The USSA reached its dizzyingly high debt ceiling limit, on Thursday, 1/19/2023.
-On that same date, Dolly Pardon attained age 77.
+The USSA reached its dizzyingly high debt ceiling limit on Thursday, 1/19/2023.
+As an aside, on that same day, Dolly Pardon turned 77 years young.
 Happy belated birthday, Dolly!

-I am a practical man, who thinks logically.
-This article places the USSA debt ceiling buzz in the context of recent household income and expenses, for Mrs. Appalachian Irishman and me.
-Do we raise the debt ceiling, increase income, or lower spending?
+I am a practical man who thinks logically.
+This article places the USSA debt ceiling buzz in the context of recent household income and expenses for Mrs. Appalachian Irishman and me.
+Do we raise our debt ceiling, increase our income, or lower our spending?

-Every member of Congress needs to read this article, which is published, as sage advice, as a public service announcement.
+Every member of Congress needs to read this article, which is published as sage advice as a public service announcement.
 What should we (as a household and as a nation) do?
-The conclusion will answer the question.
+The conclusion answers the question.

 Raise the Debt Ceiling?

-Household: my wife and I still have a mortgage debt.
-That's the only debt that we have.
-Our household income is sufficient to meet household expenses, with a sufficient surplus.
-Our surplus, built up in savings over many years, could pay off our mortgage debt and leave a lower surplus.
+Household: My wife and I still have a mortgage debt.
+It is the only debt that we have.
+Our household income is sufficient to meet household expenses with a sufficient surplus.
+Our surplus, built up in savings over several years, could pay off our mortgage debt and leave a lower surplus.
 This is not bragging.
 It is God's grace, our health, and our work ethic.

-If, God forbid, our household debt were to increase, above our combined annual income or our surplus, due to an unexpected and large expense, then we would have to either spend down our surplus or borrow money (at interest, with monthly payments).
-If, God forbid, that should occur, then we would have a plan to pay off the new debt.
+If, God forbid, our household debt were to increase above our combined annual income or our surplus due to an unexpected and large expense, we would have to either spend down our surplus or borrow money (at interest with monthly payments).
+If, God forbid, that should occur, we would develop a plan to pay off the new debt.

 In short, we might have to raise our debt ceiling temporarily.
-We would plan, Lord willing, to reduce our debt.
-We would not continue to raise our debt ceiling.
-That would be irrational.
+Further, we would plan, Lord willing, to reduce our debt.
+Finally, we would not continue to raise our debt ceiling, which would be irrational.

 How many times has Congress raised the debt ceiling?
-The official answer is at U.S. Department of the Treasury, Debt Limit:
+The official answer is available at the U.S. Department of the Treasury, Debt Limit:

-I was born in 1960.
-I'm 62 years old.
-I have not needed to raise my debt ceiling limit 1.25 times a year, in each year of my life.
-I have never had that kind of an income versus spending problem.
+Born in 1960, I am 62 years young.
+I have not needed to raise my debt ceiling limit 1.25 times a year for each year of my life.
+I have never had that kind of income versus spending problem.
 Dad taught me that money doesn't grow on trees.
-You've got to make it, to spend it.
+You have to make it to spend it.
 Don't spend more than you make.
-If you need to borrow, then get out of debt as fast as you can.
+If you need to borrow, get out of debt as fast as you can.

-The “guvrmint,” however, has had to raise its debt ceiling limit 1.25 times a year, in each year, from 1960 to 2022 – 62 years.
+The “guvrmint,” however, has had to raise its debt ceiling limit 1.25 times a year for each year from 1960 to 2022–62 years.
 It has a definite income versus spending problem.
-The “guvrmint” must think that money grows on trees – or is devalued, causing inflation, by printing more almost worthless Monopoly money dollars.
+The “guvrmint” must think that money grows on trees—or is devalued, causing inflation, by printing more almost worthless Monopoly money.

 In short, the “guvrmint” must stop raising its debt ceiling and devise a plan to reduce its debt.